 But as I say, it's too early to tell which category this falls into.
 One thing, however, is safe to say: the cloud over Corzine's latest failed venture just got bigger and blacker.

-Update: NPR is reporting that MF Global is admitting having dipped into client funds.
+that MF Global is admitting having dipped into client funds.
 If true, someone's going to jail.
 And they should be pretty senior.

 This article available online at: